Discretely sampled signals and the rough Hoff process: Recovery of the It o integral

-Since the axis path $X^n$ is piecewise linear, we could equivalently formulate the above SDE into its Stratonovich form without incurring a corrective drift term.
-It follows that the projection of $z^n$ onto $\RR^e$, $\bar{z}^n := \rho(z^n)$, satisfies the SDE:
+Since the axis path $X^n$ is piecewise linear, (thus of finite variation), we could equivalently formulate the above SDE into its Stratonovich form without incurring a corrective drift term.
+It follows that the projection $\bar{z}^n := \rho(z^n)$ of $z^n$ onto $\RR^q$ satisfies the SDE